Banbury: Sport

 Banbury has several sporting clubs, most notably Banbury United football club.
-There are also rugby, canoeing, golf, running, triathlon and cricket clubs.
+There are also rugby (Banbury RUFC), canoeing, golf, running, triathlon and cricket clubs.
 These clubs represent a variety of age groups, and play at varying levels, from amateur to national.
 Banbury United F.C. was first formed as Spencer Villa in 1931 and their home matches played at Middleton Road.
 At this time it was essentially a works club.
 In 1934, they changed their name to Banbury Spencer and moved to the Spencer Stadium.

 Banbury and District Golf Club (now defunct) was founded in 1904.
 The club disappeared in the mid-1920s.
 A greyhound racing track was opened during the summer of 1951, 1 mi north of Banbury town centre on the east side of Southam Road.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) known as a flapping track, which was the nickname given to independent tracks.
 The racing lasted until the latter part of 1954.

 American Haas F1 Team European forward base of operation is located in Banbury after the collapse of Marussia F1.
 Manor Racing formerly based in Banbury until the team went into administration in 2016.
-A number of other motor racing teams have been based in and around Banbury, including Prodrive, Simtek and Virgin Racing.
+A number of other motor racing teams have been based in and around Banbury, including Prodrive, Arden International, Mahindra Racing, Simtek and Virgin Racing.